cielziyun/CODEWORDs/SKO/WEEK 7/readme.md

 <img width="700" src="https://user-images.githubusercontent.com/68975607/92679853-29ad8580-f35c-11ea-9d46-4f3e66d171c9.gif">

+## Karen's live coding
+Introduced by p5js libraries and how to import sounds to a p5js sketch.
+Below is a sketch with sounds.

 # REFLECTION
 Mindmaps help me structure the ideas.
 Paper prototype was a good method to structure the texts.